Pages

 I’ve been thinking about you the last few days.
 This month I dedicate my writing to Epilepsy.
 There’s an Epilepsy Awareness day annually on March 26.
 I’ve been writing for several years now and each day in March, I write a blog entry.
 I don’t suppose you know about the electronic world of email and blogging, having left us in 1992 before the world of computers was fully engaged.
 I’ll just say that many things have changed in the communication world.

 I have few memories of you, and the earliest remaining one is not the best.
 You may not even remember it.
 It was the day you had your first seizure one Christmas morning when you were sixteen and I was about ten.
 They call them ‘tonic/clonic’ seizures now.
 It’s more clinically accurate apparently.
 Few other memories have survived over the years.
 Mom spending time with you at the dining room table helping you with your French.
 Arguments with dad that were a bit loud.
-And stories from school about misadventures that you had that today would be called being bullied.
+And stories from school about misadventures that you experienced, that today would be called being bullied.

 So we didn’t know each other very well then.
 I was just one more sister.
 We knew each other more as adults when my kids, your nephews, were in their early adolescence.
 By that time, I also had had epilepsy for about ten years.